UPEC Environmental Education Grants

 WHO?
 K-12 educators in Upper Peninsula schools, public or private, or other groups and institutions wanting to create or enhance an environmental program or ongoing activity.

 WHAT?
 Grant may not be used for salaries, but all other expenses (for example, transportation, meals, supplies, honoraria) are acceptable.
 Grant recipients will be required to present a final report that includes an accounting of funds expended and outcomes achieved upon completion of the program.
-Progress reports will be edited and published in the UPEC newsletter.
+Reports may be published in the UPEC newsletter and may be edited.

 HOW Do I Apply?

 Please e-mail completed applications to us at:

 UPEC, P.O.
 Box 673, Houghton, MI 49931

 If postmarked on January 3, 4, or 5, please email us so we know to expect your application.

 Since 2003, Upper Peninsula Environmental Coalition (UPEC) Board has approved funding for annual special non-endowed designated mini grants.
 The funds represent a deepened commitment to environmental education and to land acquisition activities in the Upper Peninsula.
 The Environmental Education Fund is designed to provide small grants each year to educator-promoted environmental projects within K-12 schools (public or private) in the Upper Peninsula.
 The initial funding level was $1000, this amount has been augmented by fund-raising and through member contributions directly into this fund.
 Karen Bakula, UPEC Board member at the time, and science educator from Marquette, played a key role in helping set up this fund.
 “With cutbacks in state and local funding for schools,” she said, “this UPEC fund can play a modest role in supporting the projects of U.P. science teachers.
 Even small amounts can make the difference between ‘go’ and ‘no go’ when you are on a shoestring budget.”

 Nice news article about the UPEC mini grants here.